-All students who wish to receive a diploma from Washington State must meet Washington State graduation requirements, including assessment requirements.
-If a transfer student is eligible for an Out of State (OOS) Waiver, and has met the designated numerical cut score on an approved OOS test, then he/she may apply to receive a waiver for the assessment graduation requirement in a given content area.
+All students who wish to receive a diploma from Washington State must meet Washington State graduation requirements.
+If a transfer student is eligible for an Out of State (OOS) Waiver, and has met the designated numerical cut score on an approved OOS test, then they may apply to receive a waiver in a given content area.

 The OOS Waiver, like all assessment graduation alternatives, requires a student to be eligible prior to submission.
-NOT ALL transfer students are eligible for this assessment graduation alternative.
-Any student wishing to apply passing scores from an approved OOS test must first meet the same Eligibility Criteria that apply to other graduation alternatives.
+NOT ALL transfer students are eligible for this waiver.
+Any student wishing to apply passing scores from an approved OOS test must first meet the same Eligibility Criteria that apply to other graduation pathways.

-Depending upon when a student transfers into Washington State schools for the first time, he/she may be immediately eligible for assessment graduation alternatives, one of which is the Out of State Waiver.
+Depending upon when a student transfers into Washington State schools for the first time, they may be immediately eligible for the Out of State Waiver.

-- Only those students who transfer into Washington public school so late in 10th grade that they miss the spring accountability testing administration will be granted eligibility to submit assessment graduation alternatives without taking a makeup state assessment first.
+- Only those students who transfer into Washington public school so late in 10th grade that they miss the spring accountability testing administration will be granted eligibility to submit graduation pathways without taking the state assessment first.

-- Otherwise, a student who transfers into a Washington public school in the 10th grade from out of state, out of country or from an in-state non-public school setting must participate in the accountability testing in spring of 10th grade to gain eligibility to submit assessment graduation alternatives.
+- Otherwise, a student who transfers into a Washington public school in the 10th grade from out of state, out of country or from an in-state non-public school setting must participate in the accountability testing in spring of 10th grade.

 Eligible transfer students who also receive special education services have additional means for applying for an OOS waiver.
 They may pursue an Expanded OOS waiver if: